 In short, they can be beneficial if used wisely, or they can wreak havoc on your finances and your credit if handled irresponsibly.

-If you’re in the market for a credit card, first be sure you are choosing one that provides you what you are looking for, has the lowest interest rate and lowest fees and offers the most rewards.
-Here’s a great place to start comparing.
+If you’re in the market for a credit card, first be sure you are choosing one that offers what you are looking for and charges low annual fees or, better yet, no fees.
+The Money Talks News credit card search tool enables you to filter search results based on credit card features like fees and rewards.

 Then, know the 10 most common credit mistakes that can cause long-term damage to your financial standing and your access to loans when you most need them — and how to avoid making them.

-When was the last time you accessed your credit profile and took the time to review the information in it?
+When was the last time you got a copy of your credit report and took the time to review it?

-It’s easy to assume that your report is stellar based on your past reviews.
+It’s easy to assume that your report is stellar now if it was stellar the last time you checked it.
 However, all it takes is one bad move on your part — or that of a fraudster who has stolen your identity — to lower your credit score.

 Your credit report also may contain errors.
-“Common” mistakes on credit reports include errors in a consumer’s identity, incorrect reporting of an account’s status or balance and mistakes in processing and data management, according to the Consumer Financial Protection Bureau.
+Common mistakes on credit reports include errors in a consumer’s identity, incorrect reporting of an account’s status and mistakes in data management, according to the Consumer Financial Protection Bureau.
 A few examples:

 - You might find someone else’s credit information in your report.